markovka17/dla/hw2_kws/README.md

       5. Pay attention to CNN receptive field
       6. implement streaming KWS as separate `class`

-      *To demonstrate the work in streaming mode:*
+      **To demonstrate the work in streaming mode:**
         1. Take two random audio tracks of 10-20 seconds and glue them together so that your keyword will be between them.
 Run the model through this glued track and draw how the probability of your keyword changing over time.
           The most suituble way to visualize is notebook.
-        2. Implement fair streaming with the `steam.py` file and save the modified code.
+        2. Implement fair streaming with the `stream.py` file and save the modified code.
         We will test it ourselves on different scenarios. (but not very strict :) )

+        To launch script (you may add additional arguments if need):
+        ```bash
+        python stream.py
+        ```

         Important points(!):
           1. Your model must be in `torch.jit` format so that it can be loaded on any device.
           2. Your model must contain preprocessing (logMelSpectrogram calculation) and postprocessing (softmax)
           3. Pay attention to the `frames_per_chunk` parameter, as it can affect the output speed.
 Your model should trigger almost immediately when someone says the keyword.

   2) [Speed up & Compression]
      You need to speed up and compress **base model** 10 times.